Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-In~\cite{8998329}, aerial \ac{UE} connectivity was studied using \ac{CoMP} transmissions for \acp{UAV} served by \acp{TBS}.
+Meanwhile, Amer, Saad, and Marchetti~\cite{amer2020mobility} studied aerial \ac{UE} connectivity using \ac{CoMP} transmissions for \acp{UAV} served by \acp{TBS}.
 Two scenarios were analyzed—static hovering and mobile \acp{UAV}—with coverage probability bounds derived and handover rates evaluated via a custom mobility model.
 Results showed that \ac{CoMP} transmission greatly improves achievable coverage probability.

-In~\cite{8675440}, an uplink \ac{CoMP} scenario was considered where \acp{UAV} collect and forward signals from \acp{GUE}.
+Prior to that, Liu, Zhang, and Zhang~\cite{liu2019comp} considered an uplink \ac{CoMP} scenario where \acp{UAV} collect and forward signals from \acp{GUE}.
 A UAV placement and movement scheme was proposed to maximize average throughput for mobile \acp{GUE}, though UAV energy constraints remain a critical challenge.